Arit143/Donation/README.md

 7. The page is responsive on available devices in Chrome Emulator.
 8. Added a tooltip for link "Why give $50?"
 9. "$" is always constant in the input box.
 No icon as been used to fulfill this.
+10. Facebook and Twitter sharing.
+Built a dummy page in facebook as there is no registered domain name for this particular donation app.
+Directly share a tweet of the page in twitter.